jaydarius/work-log/README.md

 # work-log
 This program  will prompt the user to create entires into a work log and store them locally in a CSV file.
-User can search for entires and then edit or delete them.
+User can search, edit, and delete entries.

 # How to Run
 Run app.py in a terminal near you!